Cataract in dogs is a common condition as they age.

 Without any care, he would already be blind without a doubt.

-In terms of his treatment, he is entitled to one blueberry capsule a day as well as a PreserVision soft gel once or twice a week and a Coenzyme Q10 30mg capsule twice a week.
+In terms of treatment, he is entitled to one blueberry capsule a day as well as a PreserVision soft gel once or twice a week and a Coenzyme Q10 30mg capsule twice a week.

 Eye drops are administered every day without exception and in particular, Nac 4% eye drops 2 drops in each eye, 4 times a day.